ernestoyaquello/DragDropSwipeRecyclerview/README.md

 ### Adapter customization
 #### Customizing item behaviour
-Some of the adapter methods can be extended to customise the behaviour of the list items:
+Some of the adapter methods can be extended to customize the behaviour of the list items:

 ---